Monster Hunter Stories: Reception

 On its first week of launch, according to 4Gamer.net and Media Create, Monster Hunter Stories sold 140,603 copies, making it the top-selling title of the week of October 3 through October 9, 2016.

 Accolades

 The game was nominated for "Best Handheld Game" at The Game Awards 2017, and for "Best 3DS Game" and "Best RPG" at IGN's Best of 2017 Awards.
 It was also nominated for "Handheld Game of the Year" at the 21st Annual D.I.C.E.
 Awards.

-Sequel
+Sequels

 A sequel for Nintendo Switch and Microsoft Windows, Monster Hunter Stories 2: Wings of Ruin, was announced during a Nintendo Direct Mini: Partner Showcase broadcast on September 17, 2020.
 This game features a new cast of characters and an original story.
 The game was released on July 9, 2021.
+A third title, Monster Hunter Stories 3: Twisted Reflection was announced in July 2025 for a 2026 release on the Switch 2.